 Family therapy is often an integral part of psychiatric residential treatment facilities.
 Family therapy sessions usually include parents or guardians of the client, and the client himself.
 Family therapy sometimes includes other members of the family (i.e. – grandparents, siblings, etc.) based on the individual’s family unit.
 The goals of family therapy include helping the family members better understand the client’s problems and struggles and the stages of treatment.
 Family therapy in PRTFs can also educate the family and client on how family dynamics affect the client (and the treatment outcome).
 Additionally, issues of accountability and responsibility are often identified, explored, and clarified.

-PRTFs provide various types of recreational, experiential, community, and cultural activities to their clients.
+PRTFs provide various types of recreational, community, cultural and experiential therapy activities to their clients.

 All residents of psychiatric treatment facilities will receive academic services through an accredited, on-campus school.